drew-y/blog/_posts/2017-02-08-Typescript%3A-Passing-classes-as-arguments.md

 ---
 layout: post
-title: Typescript: Passing classes as arguments
+title: Typescript&#58 Passing classes as arguments
 ---

 In typescript is is very common to pass an instance of a class type as an argument.
 For example: